Joncwmusic/Data-Blog-Site/01_How_to_import_data.md

-# How to Import Data Sources with Python
+# How to Import Data Sources Into Your Project

 So you've survived another round of layoffs at the big tech company you've been cruising at the bare minimum for a while now.
 Instead of improving your skils or working on your fundamentals, you decided to watch videos about improving your skills trying to muster the motivation to change.